 You may schedule an appointment online or by calling 877.463.2010.

-The specialists at Cleveland Clinic Florida provide high quality care and treatment for complex neurological conditions.
+The specialists at The Pauline Braathen Neurological Center provide high quality care and treatment for complex neurological conditions.
 Using a multidisciplinary approach that brings together a team of specialists, we offer medical management and innovative surgical options for patients diagnosed with a variety of movement disorders including:

 - Parkinson’s Disease and Parkinsonian Syndrome - a chronic and progressive neurological disease that causes dopamine producing cells in a small area of the brain to die.
 This loss of dopamine in the brain causes nerve cells to fire out of control resulting in tremors, stiffness and loss of movement control.